Find a graduate job: jobs after graduation

 Networking and creative job-hunting

 It is often said that around 70% of vacancies are never advertised.
 Whether the figure is accurate or not, many employers fill vacancies without advertising them.
-Advice about how to use networking and creative job-hunting techniques is included in our Finding a graduate job guide (campus only).
+Advice about how to use networking and creative job-hunting techniques is included in our Finding a graduate job guide.

 Self-employment, enterprise and entrepreneurship